Today’s economy is driven by innovation, and the proper protection of innovation is vital.

 Canada has a long history of administering copyright protection through copyright collectives, and a well-defined statutory regime governing such collectives is now codified in the Copyright Act.
 There are several copyright collectives operating in Canada, and they address many of the copyright rights conferred under the Copyright Act.

 Recent amendments now in force prohibit the use or sale of technology that circumvents digital locks (also called technological protection measures or TPMs).
-Other amendments (which have not yet been proclaimed into law) will put in place a “notice and notice” regime for Internet service providers (ISPs) and search engines that, if followed, should limit their exposure to infringement claims.
+Other amendments now in force put in place a “notice and notice” regime for Internet service providers (ISPs) and search engines that, if followed, should limit their exposure to infringement claims.

 Canada enjoys a vibrant economy and a culture of technological innovation in areas such as communication and Internet-related devices and software, clean and renewable technologies, tools and methods used in the harvesting and processing of natural resources, and agricultural and pharmaceutical products and practices.

-In particular, care should be taken to ensure that applicable patent protection for any significant company technologies to be exploited in Canada has been properly secured in view of the unique Canadian patent system offerings, such as different examination acceleration programs, factors affecting patent filing ability and patent examination advantages — any of which may be used to maximize Canadian patent coverage.
+In particular, care should be taken to ensure that applicable patent protection for any significant company technologies to be exploited in Canada has been properly secured in view of the unique Canadian patent system offerings.
+These include different examination acceleration programs, factors affecting patent filing ability and patent examination advantages — any of which may be used to maximize Canadian patent coverage.

 It is important to recognize that most, but not all, technology may be considered patentable in Canada if given careful consideration from a Canadian perspective.